-Kimble Ratliff is Senior Director of Government Affairs for NMHC.
+Kimble Ratliff is Vice President of Government Affairs for NMHC.
 He is responsible for a variety of housing policy and finance-related issues including reform of Fannie Mae and Freddie Mac, HUD’s multifamily and affordable housing programs, appropriations, and immigration reform.
 He joined NMHC from the Committee on Financial Services in Congress where he was a member of the Housing Subcommittee professional staff during the financial crisis and consideration of Dodd-Frank.
 He previously worked for a Dallas based private equity firm and for A.I.G. in their Global Investments Group.
 Kimble holds a BA in Public Policy from Southern Methodist University and a Masters in Real Estate Finance from Georgetown University.

 Jennifer M. Angebranndt, CMP, is Vice President of Meetings, with primary responsibility for contracting, planning and overseeing all NMHC meetings.
 Jennifer has more than twenty years of meeting and trade show management experience.
 Prior to joining NMHC, she was the Meetings Manager and subsequently the Trade Show and Education Forum Manager for the Health Industry Distributors Association.
 She holds a Bachelor of Arts degree from Louisiana State University.

 Deanita Davis, CMP, is Director of Meetings, with primary responsibility for administering, coordinating, and managing all aspects of NMHC's meetings.
 Deanita has over fifteen years of experience planning and managing a variety of events and conferences.
 Prior to joining NMHC, she was the Conference & Meetings Director at Sister Cities International.
 Deanita holds a Bachelor of Arts from The American University and Master of Tourism Administration from The George Washington University.

-Melissa Rowan, CMP, is Assistant Director of Meetings with primary responsibility for coordinating, implementing and managing all aspects of NMHC meetings and sponsorships.
+Melissa Rowan, CMP, is Director of Sponsorships, Exhibits and Member Experience with primary responsibility for coordinating, implementing and managing all aspects of NMHC meetings and sponsorships.
 Melissa has over 6 years of experience planning and managing a variety of events, conferences, and trade shows.
 Melissa has a B.A. in Communications from Marymount University.